jeanmathieupotvin/transltr/.templates/v1-example.md

 ## Header

-This file has a JSON header enclosed by a pair of `---`.
+This file has a JSON header enclosed by a pair of three dashes (`---`).

 * The header is mandatory.
-* Fields whose names begin with `_` are managed internally.
+* Fields whose names begin with a dot are managed internally.
 * You may add further custom fields to the header.
 * Field `language_keys` is initially created by `transltr`, but developers may add further keys to it.